kevfoste/game/hackathon-steps/README.md

 This project will cover our Innersourcing fundamentals, and will take this jumble of source code to a real Innersourced Repo, with GitHub Pages enabled, CI/CD automation with Azure Pipelines, GitHub Apps, and even Automated Security fixes...all running on your own personal GitHub fork of **The Game**.

-Prizes will be awarded, and each team will be highlighted for their work on the Innersource
+Prizes will be awarded, and each team will be highlighted for their work!

-Maybe you're really interested in just getting the highest score on The Game right now... if that's the case you might be up for bragging rights with **The Player One** award.

  .. oh, we forgot to mention, you're also staffed with the naming of this thing.
 Prizes for the best Game Name 😉